Sensirion/arduino-i2c-sfx6xxx/README.md

    Plotter` via the `Tools` menu to observe the measurement values.
 Note that the `Baud Rate` in the used tool has to be set to `115200 baud`.

+## Notes
+### Implications of 24V power requirement
+Since most board do not provide the required 24V, the power will be provided by an external source, therefore **the sensor will be unnafected by a board power cycle**.

+If a measurement is running at the time when a board reset is performed, the sensor will still be measuring when the board starts back up.

+That is the reason why the provided example includes a `stopContinuousMeasurement()` before the call to `startO2ContinuousMeasurement()`.
+It will stop a potentially running measurement.

 ## Contributing

 **Contributions are welcome!**